taler-docs

 662

-664 Where should the security module store the private keys it manages?
+664 Where should the security module store its long-term private key?

 665